-For more information about any of these database server configuration parameters, see Chapter 4, "Effect of Configuration on Memory Utilization," on page 4-1.
+For more information about any of these database server configuration parameters, see Chapter 4, "Effect of configuration on memory utilization," on page 4-1.

 The PDQPRIORITY environment variable and the SQL statement SET PDQPRIORITY request a percentage of PDQ resources for a query.
-You can use the MAX\PDQPRIORITY configuration parameter to limit the percentage of the requested resources that a query can obtain and to limit the impact of decision-support queries on OLTP processing.
-For more information, see "Limiting the Priority of DSS Queries."
+You can use the MAX_PDQPRIORITY configuration parameter to limit the percentage of the requested resources that a query can obtain and to limit the impact of decision-support queries on OLTP processing.
+For more information, see "Limiting the priority of decision-support queries" on page 12-8.